rodgersBRY/rodgersBRY/README.md

-- 👋 Hi, I’m @rodgersBRY
+- 👋 Hi, My name is Brian Mawira and I am a software engineer
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and mobile development
-- 🌱 I’m currently working as a freelance developer
+- 🌱 I’m currently working as a software engineer for an NGO by the name Washington State University - Global Health Kenya
-- 📫 How to reach me email: brianmawira2@gmail.com or brian.mawi@yahoo.com
+- 📫 Reach me via email: brianmawira2@gmail.com

 <!---
 rodgersBRY/rodgersBRY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.